Enceladus: Surface features

+Snow

+The Enceladean surface is covered in snow deposited by its geysers.
+It is several hundred metres in depth in most places, up to an estimated 700 meters at its thickest.
+Its depth can be estimated by how it sinks into fissures in the surface.
+In order for it to be as thick as it is, without being more compacted than it is, the geysers must have recently been more active than they are now.

 Impact craters

 Impact cratering is a common occurrence on many Solar System bodies.
 Much of Enceladus's surface is covered with craters at various densities and levels of degradation.
 This subdivision of cratered terrains on the basis of crater density (and thus surface age) suggests that Enceladus has been resurfaced in multiple stages.

 Cassini observations provided a much closer look at the crater distribution and size, showing that many of Enceladus's craters are heavily degraded through viscous relaxation and fracturing.
 Viscous relaxation allows gravity, over geologic time scales, to deform craters and other topographic features formed in water ice, reducing the amount of topography over time.
 The rate at which this occurs is dependent on the temperature of the ice: warmer ice is easier to deform than colder, stiffer ice.
 Viscously relaxed craters tend to have domed floors, or are recognized as craters only by a raised, circular rim.
 Dunyazad crater is a prime example of a viscously relaxed crater on Enceladus, with a prominent domed floor.